dougbinks/enkiTS/README.md

 [The C++98 compatible branch](https://github.com/dougbinks/enkiTS/tree/C++98) has been deprecated as I'm not aware of anyone needing it.

 The user thread versions are no longer being maintained as they are no longer in use.
+Similar functionality can be obtained with the externalTaskThreads
 * [User thread version  on Branch UserThread](https://github.com/dougbinks/enkiTS/tree/UserThread) for running enkiTS on other tasking / threading systems, so it can be used as in other engines as well as standalone for example.
 * [C++ 11 version of user threads on Branch UserThread_C++11](https://github.com/dougbinks/enkiTS/tree/UserThread_C++11)